 DGT 101 is an Achievement Standard course and is a more academic course.
 DGT 102 is a Unit Standard course and is a more practical course.
+Students may only enter DGT201 from DGT102 with HOD approval.

 FON is the Achievement Standard foods class.
 This is a more academic course.
 HOC is a Unit Standard course and is more practical.